-If you have ever worked in a facility that manufacturers chemicals in Kentucky, you may be at risk of developing an asbestos-related disease, such as asbestosis, lung cancer or mesothelioma.
+If you have ever worked in chemical plants in Ohio or Kentucky, you may be at risk of developing an asbestos-related disease, such as asbestosis, lung cancer or mesothelioma.
 There are numerous health hazards associated with employment at a chemical production facility, and the presence of asbestos materials at the plant is a continual danger.

 Asbestos was so commonly used in the chemical industry because it is very effective industrial insulator.
 The material is durable, cheap and highly resistant to heat and fire.
 As a result, many chemical plant employees in Ohio and Kentucky may have been exposed to such toxic asbestos materials, leading to serious illnesses like mesothelioma.